alc232/East-Coast_Gym/README.md

 - Analytics tools should be implemented to monitor user behavior in relation to the website's goals.
 - Adding an online shop for products or merchandise would be a great benefit to the site and the general branding of the company.
 - Adding a weekly/monthly newsletter would be a great benifit.
 These can showcase changes to classes or introduction of new products and services.
+- Next time I also plan to use [tinypng](https://tinypng.com/) as this will greatly reduce the size of my image files thus create a much faster responsive web page.
 >
 ## Technology